 - The due date for filing Form C/C-S/C-S Lite: 30th November 2021.

 Example 2: Your company’s FYE is 30 June:

 - The FY: 1st July 2020 – 30 June 2021.

 - The due date for filing ECI: 30 September 2021.

 - The due date for Form C/C-S/C-S Lite: 30 November 2022.

 For corporate tax filing in Singapore, you need to log in to MyTax Portal with your company’s CorpPass.
 You can do the filing by yourself or entrust this task to any person or tax agent who has your company’s CorpPass accounts.
 With the accounts, they can log in to the portal and e-file your company’s Singapore tax returns.

-Here is a general process of filing Singapore tax returns:
+Here is a general process for filing Singapore tax returns: